Blog

 • Some people may abuse the system.

-• Others could worry they’re taking too much time off and, as a result, end up taking less time off.
+• Others could worry they're taking too much time off and, as a result, take less time off.
 This can happen as a result of cultural differences surrounding PTO.
 For example, Europeans may feel more comfortable taking time off than their American counterparts.

 • It can be confusing.
 While it may seem obvious, not everybody understands how unlimited PTO works, and they may hesitate to request time off because of that.